dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse:
 * UTF-8 - use least possible byte number: 1,2,3,4.
 Since it's uses 1 byte when it can - it's compatible with ASCII
 * UTF-16 - use byte on order 2, like 2 or 4.
-Since it uses at minimum 2 bytes it's not compatible with ASCII. yet it faster then utf-8 which try to determine if it character size, so most programming language like java using utf-16, yet it take more memory to store it compare to utf-8 since string is byte array, and java use utf-16, each string symbol in java takes either 2 or 4 bytes in c strings are mutable and it store end of each string, but to get string length is heavey operation. in java string are fixed-lengs that's why java choose immutable strings, so each time you modify a string, new string is created
+Since it uses at minimum 2 bytes it's not compatible with ASCII. yet it faster then utf-8 which try to determine if it character size, so most programming languages like java using UTF-16, yet it take more memory to store it compare to utf-8 since string is byte array, and java use UTF-16, each string symbol in java takes either 2 or 4 bytes in C strings are mutable and it store end of each string, but to get string length is heavy operation. in java string are fixed-lengths that's why java choose immutable strings, so each time you modify a string, new string is created
 * UTF-32 - fixed size 4 bytes for each character. this is the fastest one, cause compare to utf-8/16 you don't need to guess char size. you just break your string into chunks of 4 bytes each and read it one-by-one. yet it takes 4 times more space then utf-8